Emploi

 - Leave : 7 weeks of annual leave + 10 extra days off due to RTT (statutory reduction in working hours) + possibility of exceptional leave (sick children, moving home, etc.)

-- Possibility of teleworking and flexible organization of working hours
+- Possibility of teleworking (after 6 months of employment) and flexible organization of working hours

 - Professional equipment available (videoconferencing, loan of computer equipment, etc.)